dankle/mocha-espresso/README.md

 ## Usage ##
 ##### Using command line options

-Pull request updates in git disabled
+Pull request comment updates in git disabled:
 ```shell
 $ mocha-espresso <mocha_test_folder> [-r <rerun_times>] [-m "<mocha_args ...>"]
 ```

-Pull request updates in git enabled
+Pull request comment updates in git enabled:
 ```shell
 $ mocha-espresso <mocha_test_folder> -P <pr_number> [-m "<mocha_args ...>"]
 ```

-By default Mocha-Espresso will also run all mocha testcases in the specified ```<mocha_test_folder>```.
+By default mocha-espresso will run all mocha testcases in the specified ```<mocha_test_folder>```.
 This is configurable with the option ```-m <mocha_args ...>```, which will get forwarded to mocha.

 All reports will be generated to ```./test/reports/``` by default.
-This is only configurable when using the mocha-espresso config file. **NOTE**: For every run, all *.json and *.xml files will be deleted in this directory. *(Path relative to current directory)*
+This is only configurable when using the mocha-espresso config file. **NOTE**: For every run, all \*.json and \*.xml files will be deleted in this directory. *(Path relative to current directory)*

 ##### Using config file
-All options will be parsed from ```./config/mocha-espresso.json```, more information in config file section.

-Pull request updates in git disabled
+Pull request comment updates in git disabled:
 ```shell
 $ mocha-espresso
 ```
-Pull request updates in git enabled
+Pull request comment updates in git enabled:
 ```shell
 $ mocha-espresso -P <prnumber>
 ```

+For convenience all options can be added to a config file.
+If config file is used all the options from the command line will be ignored, except for ```-P```and ```--prnumber``` which activates pull request comment updates.

+All options will be parsed from ```./config/mocha-espresso.json```, more information in config file section.

 ---